/Skills Bootcamp in Data Science (with Microsoft Certification) - June 2022

 - Employability and interview skills

-Throughout the twelve week programme, learners will be expected to commit to twelve hours per week for independent learning, in addition to the tutor-led lessons.
+Throughout the sixteen week programme, learners will be expected to commit to twelve hours per week for independent learning, in addition to the tutor-led lessons.
 During this time, learners will develop a portfolio of problem-solving exercises based on the weekly topic or a given case study / scenario and using publicly available data sets such as Kaggle.
 The portfolios will demonstrate understanding of the topics covered and the application of this knowledge to scenarios relevant to their current or aspirational role.
 Portfolio assessment will factor heavily in the overall pass grade attained by learners.Visit this course

 Creating pathways to employment